dhruv-ahuja/dhruv-ahuja.github.io/content/_index.md

 +++
-title = "About Me"
+title = "This is Dhruv"
 description = "this is the homepage" template = "home.html"
 +++

 ## About

-Welcome to my website, my name is Dhruv and I’m a self-taught software engineer mostly interested in backend with a pinch of frontend engineering.
+Bienvenidos to my corner of the internet!
+I'm Dhruv, a self-taught software engineer mostly interested in backend infrastructures and devops.
 I started programming in May of 2021 and started working professionally in July 2022.
 I mainly work with Python, and it is the first language that I learnt.
 I'd also expored Rust quite a bit, creating some projects and writing about my experiments and observations.

-I work as a DevRel (content-focus) Engineer at [SigNoz](https://signoz.io/), an OSS, OpenTelemetry-native observability platform.
+I work as a DevRel Engineer at [SigNoz](https://signoz.io/), an OSS, OpenTelemetry-native observability platform.
 This is a transition from my previous role as a software engineer, and aligns more with passion for writing.

 ## Interests